jupyter-book/jupyter-book/docs/start/export-pdfs.md

 kind (string) - The "kind" of the content, e.g. "Original Research" - shown as the title of the margin content on the first page
 ```

 In @template-parts we can see that the only _required_ `part` is `abstract`.
 Let's add a new abstract to our project.
-For now, the underlying MyST-MD engine only supports `parts` defined per-page, so we'll define the `abstract` in our `intro.md` document:
+For now, the underlying MyST Document Engine only supports `parts` defined per-page, so we'll define the `abstract` in our `intro.md` document:

 ::::{code} markdown
 :name: myst:intro-md